 Though essentially a rich country with plenty of water, people are poor and have limited access to clean water, sanitation, medical care, education (adult literacy rate 29.5%) and electricity with overall inadequate infrastructure.
 Guinea does not have a welfare state and everything has to be paid for.

-Guinea has huge potential, but the worry is that any gain from exploitation of the riches will not filter through to the people and that nature will become polluted, threatening people’s livelihood and health.
+Guinea has huge potential, there are many international mining companies mining in Guinea.
+But the majority of the people are without clean water, education and healthcare are patchy and you will need to have money to access both.
+We worry that any gain from exploitation of the riches does not filter through to the people and that nature will become polluted, threatening people’s livelihood and health.